 Addiction isn’t just a skinny body, withering away in a back ally.
 It isn’t a collection of needles and pages of debt.
 Addiction is an unhealthy habit that affects you physically and/or mentally.
-Whether it’s to drugs and alcohol, food, people or even a negative mentality, here are five ways to end a bad habit.
+It can be drugs and alcohol, food, people or even a negative mentality.

 1. End Temptation.
 If it’s in eyesight or easily accessible, there’s a really good chance convenience will overtake will power.
 Clear your living space of all links to your habit, all reminders and delete the necessary numbers.